GjjvdBurg/PyGenSVM/docs/cls_gensvm.rst

                      <.GenSVM.combined_coef_>` attribute of a different GenSVM model.
                      This is only supported for the linear kernel.

-                     NOTE: the size of the seed_V matrix is ``n_features+1`` by ``n_classes - 1``.
-The number of columns of ``seed_V`` is leading for the number of classes in the model.
-For example, if ``y`` contains 3 different classes and ``seed_V`` has 3 columns, we assume that there are actually 4 classes in the problem but one class is just represented in this training data.
+                     NOTE: the size of the seed_V matrix is `n_features+1` by `n_classes
+                     - 1`.
+The number of columns of `seed_V` is leading for the number of classes in the model.
+For example, if `y` contains 3 different classes and `seed_V` has 3 columns, we assume that there are actually 4 classes in the problem but one class is just represented in this training data.
 This can be useful for problems were a certain class has only a few samples.
       :type seed_V: array, shape = (n_features+1, n_classes-1), optional

       :returns: **self** -- Returns self.